16th Sunday After Pentecost

 2) Those who feel at all ill in any fashion, or who have a fever are asked to refrain from entering the building.

 4) Those coming to the church for services will be asked to wear a mask while inside the building.
-If you do not have a mask, one will be provided by the church.
+If you do not have a mask, one will be provided by the church and are available at this entry point.

 5) While masks are required, there are times when a mask may be temporarily removed: